-- Summary Graph a graphical representation of her scores on each scale of the Selection Report. - Behavioral Traits six behavioral traits that have demonstrated relevance to providing effective customer service are discussed in light of her scores on each of the scales. - Considerations for Interviewing on the scales where Ms. Sample scored outside of the Performance Model, suggestions for interviewing are provided to assist in the selection process. - Company Service Perspective - the degree of alignment between the individual's perspective on providing service to the customer and that expressed by the company.
+- Summary Graph a graphical representation of her scores on each scale of the Selection Report. - Behavioral Traits six behavioral traits that have demonstrated relevance to providing effective customer service are discussed in light of her scores on each of the scales. - Management Considerations on the scales where Ms. Sample scored outside of the Performance Model, suggestions are provided to assist in her development. - Company Service Perspective the degree of alignment between the individual's perspective on providing service to the customer and that expressed by the company.